oabdulr/3DEngine/README.md

 // setting color random.
 obj->col = {1 + (rand() % 255), 1 + (rand() % 255), 1 + (rand() % 255)}; // vector4
 ```

+### About this project
+I wanted to create a simple software / cpu rendering engine that didnt use any GPU calls, I used a lot of resorces creating it, visiting multiple different blogs and sites.
+most likely wont ever get anymore updates, and super unoptimized.